 Diesel vehicles – be they vans, cars or trucks – have been the norm for most couriers for years, but in recent years they have come in for a lot of criticism and a lot of extra costs.
-Between excise duty rises – and look out for more of those in the Budget – the introduction of extra charges that affect the cost of running a diesel, such as London’s T-Charge and Islington’s £2 per day parking surcharge for diesels, they’re starting to become far less economical.
+Between excise duty rises – and look out for more of those in the Budget – the introduction of extra charges that affect the cost of running a diesel, such as London’s ULEV and Islington’s £2 per day parking surcharge for diesels, they’re starting to become far less economical.
 Indeed, if we look to the longer term then the question as to whether couriers need to ditch the diesel starts to become compelling.
-The government have already announced plans to ban diesels by 2040, and with cities such as London and Oxford already having plans for clean air zones which diesels will be banned from entering.
+The government have already announced plans to ban diesels by 2040, and with cities such as Birmingham, Leeds, Glasgow and Oxford introducing clean air zones (CAZ) which will add even more cost, it may be time to re-think them.

-In this latest blog from Coversure Redditch, the courier insurance specialists, we’ll look at the practicalities of ditching the diesel in favour of an electric vehicle, what the implications are for courier insurance and look at the financial help that’s available to couriers who are looking to go green.
+In this latest blog from Coversure Redditch, the courier insurance specialists we’ll look at the practicalities of ditching the diesel in favour of an electric vehicle, what the implications are in terms of costs and look at the financial help that’s available to couriers who are looking to go green.

 Electric Vehicles For Couriers: The Advantages…